NHMRC funding for app trial to help people reduce their drinking

 The trial will recruit 1600 participants across Australia with an alcohol use disorder that are not currently in treatment and will require them to complete weekly training sessions taking just a few mins each time for four weeks.

 With around one in five Australian adults meeting the criteria for an alcohol use disorder (AUD) during their lifetime, and approximately 90% of Australians now owning a smartphone, the development of smartphone app interventions may address many barriers to help-seeking.

-“Given current trends in alcohol consumption, we are in urgent need of low cost, scalable and convenient tools that can help support people wanting to reduce or quit their drinking," Associate Professor Manning said.
+“Given current trends in alcohol consumption, we are in urgent need of low cost, scalable and convenient tools that can help support people wanting to reduce or quit their drinking," Professor Manning said.